CarlGao4/Demucs-Gui/usage.md

 You can enable or disable a stem by clicking on the checkbox on the left of the stem name.
 If you've selected more than one cells and clicked on a checkbox whose row has been selected, all the selected cells will be enabled or disabled.

 Double click on a cell of stem name to edit the name of the stem (this name will be used in the output file name variable `{stem}`).
-Double click on a cell of stem color volume to edit the volume of the stem.
+Double click on a cell of stem volume to edit the volume of the stem.
 The volume is a percentage from -500% to 500%.
 You can also change the value of all selected cells by dragging the slider on the bottom of the mixer.
 The parameters of default outputs can't be changed.

 You can also add your own stems by clicking "Add" button.
 Remember that **do not enable a stem with the same name as an existing stem**.
 The behavior of this is undefined.